ymymei/komuter-ml-analysis/README.md

 #### Alternative: Google Colab
 You can also run the notebooks in Google Colab by uploading them from this repository.

-## Future Work

-- Deployment of real-time prediction API
-- Integration with KTM operations dashboard
-- Extension to other transit modes
-- Mobile application for passenger-facing insights

 ## Acknowledgments

 - Faculty of Computer Science & Information Technology, University of Malaya
 - Malaysian government's open data initiative
 - KTM Komuter for the dataset

+## Team: Artificial Not Intelligent

+- Mah Qing Fung
+- Ajax Kang AJ
+- Chong Yu En
+- Lee Yi Mei
+- Oi Kay Yi